DataDog/documentation/content/en/service_management/workflows/private_actions.md

 ## Prerequisites

 The private action runner requires a Linux host that is able to reach any internal services you want to call from an action or app.
+To use App Builder with private actions, you must be able to point a hostname to the private action runner container.
+This hostname must be resolvable by your App users.
+App Builder calls the hostname using HTTPS, so you must bring your own SSL termination.

-The host has the following requirements:
+In addition, the host has the following requirements:
 - 2GB of RAM
 - Docker (with Docker Compose if that is your preference)
-- App Builder connections require SSL termination

 ## Set up a private action runner